njeleniauskas/jslib/readme.md

 ## Project Overview
 The goal of this project is to help authors build modern, accessible products quickly and easily in a no-dependency environment.
-It's designed with the goal of separating functionalities into discrete, reusable packages, and structured into three types of modules/functions that help with these different needs.
+It's designed with the goal of separating functionalities into discrete, reusable packages.
+And it is structured into three types of modules/functions that help with these different needs:

 <br>